ESPboy-edu/ESPboy_FirstTest/README.md

 1. Use this example to start coding with ESPboy

-2. To init use begin() of ESPboy_Init class https://github.com/ESPboy-edu/ESPboy_Classes
+2. To init ESPboy hardware use begin() of ESPboy_Init class https://github.com/ESPboy-edu/ESPboy_Classes

-3. For doing graphics use methods of TFT_eSPI class https://github.com/Bodmer/TFT_eSPI or adafruit ST7735 lib https://github.com/adafruit/Adafruit-ST7735-Library  or LovyanGFX lib https://github.com/lovyan03/LovyanGFX
+3. For doing graphics use methods of [TFT_eSPI class](https://github.com/Bodmer/TFT_eSPI) or [adafruit ST7735 lib](https://github.com/adafruit/Adafruit-ST7735-Library) or [LovyanGFX lib](https://github.com/lovyan03/LovyanGFX) according to your GFX-way choice

 4. For buttons use getkeys() of ESPboyInit and keypressed&PAD_LEFT, keypressed&PAD_RIGHT and so on to understand what key is exactly pressed